pankaj5417/policy-bazaar-clone/README.md

 <img src="">

->  This is our first construct week project at Masai-School in which we have created a clone of <a href="https://policybazaar.com/">Policy Bazaar</a> .
+>  This is our construct week project at Masai-School in which we have created a clone of <a href="https://policybazaar.com/">Policy Bazaar</a> .

 <hr>